-- The committee will meet within 2 weeks of a written request to determine the validity of the case to be reviewed. - A written response to all parties will be given as to whether the conflict and results will be reviewed. - If reviewed, the committee will ask for agreement from all parties for the review and decisions of church leadership to be the final remediation for the conflict. - After the first meeting with the parties in conflict, the committee will work as quickly as possible to resolve the conflict.
-However, there is no set time limit for resolution if the committee is still gathering facts and conducting further interviews. - The committee then will present a recommendation for resolution to church leadership. - The Lifegate Ministries leadership team makes the final decision for conflict resolution
+- The committee will meet within 2 weeks of a written request to determine the validity of the grievance to be reviewed. - A written response to all parties will be given as to whether the grievance will be reviewed. - If the grievance involves conflict, the committee will ask for agreement from all parties for the review and decisions of the pastors to be the final remediation for the conflict. - After the first meeting with the parties in conflict, the committee will work as quickly as possible to resolve the conflict.
+However, there is no set time limit for resolution if the committee is still gathering facts and conducting further interviews. - The committee then will present a recommendation for resolution to the pastors. - The Lifegate pastoral team makes the final decision for grievance or conflict resolution.